jarlostensen/josrt/README.md

 ## Build
 Plain vanilla CMake.
+If you need IO support (i.e. stuff like printf) then you must define this for CMake as `cmake .. -DJOSRT_REQUIRES_IO=1`.

 ## Platform support
 These libraries are (at present) 100% x86-64 + AVX2 and will not work otherwise.